 International Masterclasses provide a unique opportunity for High school students to be "scientists for a day".
-16- to 19-year-old students in 50 countries around the whole world are invited to one of about 210 nearby universities or research centers for one day in order to take part in an authentic research process.
+16- to 19-year-old students in 60 countries around the whole world are invited to one of about 220 nearby universities or research centers for one day in order to take part in an authentic research process.
 They hear lectures from active scientists and gain insight into topics and methods of basic research into the fundamentals of matter and the forces.
 Thus prepared, students perform measurements themselves on real data from particle physics experiments at the LHC (ALICE, ATLAS, CMS, LHCb).
-At the end of each day, up to five student groups join in a video conference with CERN for discussion and combination of their results.
+At the end of each day, up to five student groups join in a videoconference with CERN for discussion and combination of their results.

 The International Masterclasses are a core activity of IPPOG, the International Particle Physics Outreach Group.
 The program is organized and run by Michael Kobel of the Technical University Dresden, Germany, and coordinated by Uta Bilow from TU Dresden and Ken Cecire, QuarkNet.
-A working group is preparing the video conference (members: Uta Bilow, Michael Hauschild, Marzena Lapka, Kate Shaw, and Katharine Leney).
+A working group is preparing the videoconferences.